By the end of this section, you will be able to:

 - Interpret and show bank activity through balance sheets

-The most important function of the Federal Reserve is to conduct the nation’s monetary policy.
+The Federal Reserve's most important function is to conduct the nation’s monetary policy.
 Article I, Section 8 of the U.S. Constitution gives Congress the power “to coin money” and “to regulate the value thereof.”
 As part of the 1913 legislation that created the Federal Reserve, Congress delegated these powers to the Fed.
-Monetary policy involves managing interest rates and credit conditions, which influences the level of economic activity, as described in more detail below.
+Monetary policy involves managing interest rates and credit conditions, which influences the level of economic activity, as we describe in more detail below.

 A central bank has three traditional tools to implement monetary policy in the economy: